SoCyncl/wiki.edelith/content/lore/solstitheo-logbook/index.md

 This page reproduces the complete surviving text of the **Masks of Miswak** as a primary source, without commentary.
 For analysis of individual topics, see their respective articles — this page is cited, not duplicated.
 :::

-"The Masks of Miswak" are a series of unauthorable stories of texts, often too small to be properly cited as a complete lore piece.
-These scattered pieces of lore are known to Miswak, the Collector as passerby tales, retold.
-This collection of masks/stories are centered around the essential parts of divinity, common knowledge throughout the land of Solstitheo and its Theology.
+"The Solstitheo Logbook" are a series of unauthorable stories of texts, often too small to be properly cited as a complete lore piece or have proper credits or authors, as its knowledge is widely accepted by the denizens of Edelith.
+These scattered pieces of lore are known to Miswak as passerby tales and are retold.
+This collection of stories is centered around the essential parts of divinity, common knowledge throughout the land of Solstitheo and its Theology.

 ## Deities of Solstitheo